 No banners may be posted at the tournament other than the NCAA approved banners.
 Artificial noise makers, air horns, and electronic amplifiers are not permitted and shall be removed on discovery.

 Locker Rooms

-Locker rooms will not be available at the course.
+Locker rooms are not available at the course.